 - Fanservice Pack: Jessie.
 At one point, she uses a (censored) picture of her naked to try to seduce Cloud.

 - Fan Disservice: Hojo in a swim trunk in Costa del Sol.
 Tifa and Aeris even cast blind on themselves.

 - Fandom: Reno has a pretty... enthusiastic one.

 - Faux Affably Evil: Sephiroth, for some reason, acted extremely polite with Tifa in the Nibelheim flashback after he burned it but proceeds to slash her for calling Jenova a whore.

 - Flynning: Two guys swordfighting on motorcycles isn't quite as awe-inspiring as you'd think.

-- French Jerk: Joe the champion Chocobo racer, has a French accent and a condescending attitude.
+- French Jerk: Joe, the champion Chocobo racer, has a French accent and a condescending attitude.

 - Forgotten Fallen Friend: Subverted.
 Cloud is reluctant to join forces with the Turks because they destroyed Sector 7, killing Biggs, Wedge, and Jessie.
 Barret, on the other hand, had forgotten who they were until Cloud reminded him and thought their names were Jessie, James, and Meowth.

 - What makes this doubly egregious (and therefore hilarious), is that when Barret "guesses" their names, the panel shows their actual names visibly tattooed on his arm.